Conduct in the Library

 With the exception of Campus Safety officers or other law enforcement officers acting in performance of their duties, patrons shall not possess, use or manufacture a firearm or other weapon.

 Neither the Library nor the College is responsible for any personal property brought into the Library.
-Patrons are responsible for their own property and should not leave personal items left unattended.
+Patrons are responsible for their own property and should not leave personal items unattended.

 Patrons shall not violate any published College regulations or federal, state, or local laws.